adam-lafontaine/CMS/blog/posts/[010][Makefiles].md

 	@echo "\n"
 ```

-Since are now building and linking object files, we no longer need the compile rule from earlier.
+Since we are now building and linking object files, we no longer need the compile rule from earlier.
 After removing it, our makefile for compiling and linking a single file is below.

 ```makefile
 build := ./build